-This comprehensive tutorial walks you through creating a functional, profile-driven dating app (à la OkCupid) using Adalo’s no-code platform.
-You’ll design rich profiles and questionnaires, implement compatibility scoring and swipe discovery, add chat and premium tiers, and publish to iOS, Android, and the web — without writing traditional code.
+This comprehensive tutorial walks you through creating a functional, profile-driven dating app (à la OkCupid) using Adalo’s platform.
+You’ll design rich profiles and questionnaires, implement compatibility scoring and swipe discovery, add chat and premium tiers.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding anything.

 Prerequisites and Initial Setup